CreativeInquiry/ARKit-Educational-Templates/README.md

 These demos are built with [Unity's Arkit2 Plugin.
 Their code repository](https://bitbucket.org/Unity-Technologies/unity-arkit-plugin/src/default/) contains detailed information about the API, which events you can subscribe to, and has more complicated demos.
 The demos presented in this repository are simple, isolated examples of one single functionality.
 See their repository for examples of other features not explored here, such as world mapping and 3d object tracking.

 A lot of demos use anchors, which are defined by Apple's documentation as "A position and orientation of something of interest in the physical environment."

+These demos exist with the acknowledgement that the ARkit 2 Plugin is deprecated in favor of AR Foundation; however, Arkit 2 has a functional AR Remote tool, and AR Foundation does not have a reliable one yet, so we are using ARkit 2 here for ease of development.
+See these slides for [a more complete analysis](https://docs.google.com/presentation/d/1n9gmlFR2trCwu9m41-IdlOhBGr88aBHQTgWS3Q7y8ZU/edit?usp=sharing).

 ### Requirements
 - Unity v2017.4+